 Is an Accounting Degree Worth It?

-Whether your goal is to become a financial accountant, managerial accountant or you're interested in alternative careers for accountants, you'll need a bachelor's degree to start your career in the financial world.
-Interested in a particular facet of accounting and finance?
-Earning a master's degree in accounting will let you dive deeper into an area of specialization - such as forensic accounting, auditing or taxation - and boost your expertise.
+Whether your goal is to become a financial accountant, managerial accountant or you’re interested in alternative careers for accountants, you’ll need a bachelor’s degree to start your career in the financial world.

 It is important to make the most of your education through considering your career goals and interests, said Griffith.
-Getting an internship, taking relevant electives - such as finance, financial planning and economics - and focusing on developing soft skills like communication, data analysis and problem-solving can help set an applicant apart when entering these high-demand financial careers.
+Getting an internship, taking relevant electives – such as finance, financial planning and economics – and developing soft skills like communication, data analysis and problem-solving can help set an applicant apart when entering these high-demand financial careers.

 “Accountants can no longer just number crunch and perform calculations,” Griffith said.
 “They must understand and effectively communicate the data story.
 Employers want to see that you have the technical skills, strategic mindset and the ability to communicate proficiently to various stakeholders.”

 Danielle Gagnon is a freelance writer focused on higher education.
 Connect with her on LinkedIn.